Lesson Title: Elijah Challenges the Prophets of Baal

 Elijah prayed to God -Wave hands in the air and say, ‘Praise God’

-And fire covered the alter -Snap fingers and say, ‘Snap, crackle, pop’
+And fire covered the altar -Snap fingers and say, ‘Snap, crackle, pop’

 Say, There is only one God.
 God is the only one who we should serve.
 What are some ways that we can serve God.